CyberGitLabs/security-writeups/Hack The Box Machines/Cicada.md

 ![diagram](../images/Cicada/Cicada_nmap2.png)

 From the running services we can say that this is very likely a domain controller.
-The info can be be confirmed with a more comprehensive scan.
+The info can be confirmed with a more comprehensive scan.

 *******2 Foothold*******